Interface in C#

 Interface in C# with Examples

-In this article, I am going to discuss one of the most important concepts i.e. Interface in C# with Examples.
-Please read our previous article where we discussed Abstract Classes and Abstract Methods in C# with Examples.
-At the end of this article, I am sure, you will understand what is Interface, why we need an interface, and how to use an interface in C# with Examples.
+In this article, I will discuss one of the most important concepts, i.e., Interface in C#, with Examples.
+Please read our previous article discussing Abstract Classes and Methods in C# with Examples.
+At the end of this article, you will understand the following pointers.

 What is an Interface in C#?

-Differences between Class, Abstract Class, and Interface in C#:
+Differences Between Concrete Class, Abstract Class, and Interface in C#:

-A class can contain only the methods which contain the method body.
+A Concrete Class can contain only the methods that contain the method body.
 Do we have a method without the body?
-Yes, we have methods without a body and that are called abstract methods.
-So, simply we can say class contains a method with a method body or you can say non-abstract methods.
-Abstract class contains both abstract and non-abstract methods and the interface contains only abstract methods.
+Yes, we have methods without a body, called abstract methods.
+So, we can say class contains a method with a method body, or you can say non-abstract methods.
+Abstract class contains abstract and non-abstract methods, and the interface contains only abstract methods.

 1. Class: Contains only the Non-Abstract Methods (Methods with Method Body).